 Then what do we look for in a fall cocktail recipes?
 We thread the line between summer and winter.
 We still want fruit, but not overpowering fruit.
 And we want spice, but not overpowering spice.
 We want to experience a sort of comfortable, earthy moderation.
 Subtle, herbaceous spices conjure up feelings of a forest not in bloom and not yet frozen.
 Berries and non-citrus fruit remind us that not all fruit needs to grow in a furnace.
 This is the middle path we walk with our fall cocktail recipes, and it goes over the bridge from summer to winter.

 Even if people aren’t sure they’re looking for all this, they are.
 It’s hard for a drink that reflects the feeling of fall not to resonate with someone as they experience fall.
 There’s a built-in market for this type of mixological seasonality.

 But choosing specific fall cocktails will boost your bar profit margin.
-Choosing easy fall cocktails will lower power cost.
+Choosing easy fall cocktails will lower pour cost (which you can verify using our liquor cost calculator guide).
 Because you’ll have all the ingredients, and all the ingredients are simple.
 These are also the best fall cocktails because they’re easy for bartenders to make.
 If they’re sticking to standard liquor pours and you’re calculating variance, you’ll have all your checks in place.
 Then you’ll no longer wonder “are bars profitable?” because you’ll know.